 Lita’s role as the XXYY Family Support Manager includes receiving incoming emails from XXYY families or individuals seeking support and information.
 She welcomes them and invites them to join the XXYY listserv and/or Private Facebook page where they can speak with other XXYY families for support.
 She provides them with XXYY research papers to review, answers questions, and helps them reach the most appropriate support system based on their diagnosis and physical home address.

-Lita has been married for 18 years to Brian Stephenson and they have 3 sons: Jack- 15 yrs old, Owen- 13 yrs old, and Nathan- 7 yrs old.
+Lita has been married for 20 years to Brian Stephenson and they have 3 sons: Jack- 17yrs old, Owen- 14yrs old, and Nathan- 9 yrs old.
 Her youngest son, Nathan, has 48XXYY Syndrome.
 She has 3 sons in 3 different schools this school year!

 Lita enjoys running outdoors and her gym time.
 She enjoys hiking to waterfalls and boating on local lakes with her family.